monora/tom/docs/domainmodel.rst

 .. rubric:: Footnotes

+.. [#f1] We use PlantUML_ as modeling tool.
+See explanations there.
-.. [#f1] Click on the link to see the python source code for the code element
+.. [#f2] Click on the link to see the python source code for the code element
-.. [#f2] Train and RouteSections could be transported in the TAF/TAP `TrainInformation` message
+.. [#f3] Train and RouteSections could be transported in the TAF/TAP `TrainInformation` message
          structure.